Bobberty/MTASTS-EXIM-PERL/README.md

 dnslookup_mtasts_enforce:
   debug_print = "R: dnslookup-mtasts-enforce for $local_part@$domain"
   driver = dnslookup
+# This condition uses the getmta subroutine and returns the MTA-STS policy.
+If the policy is enforce continue with this router.
   condition = ${if eq{{${perl{getmta}{$domain}}}{enforce}}}
   domains = ! +local_domains
+# This pushes the mail to the remote_smtp_mtasts_enforce transport
   transport = remote_smtp_mtasts_enforce
   same_domain_copy_routing = yes
   # ignore private rfc1918 and APIPA addresses